 IEP students have a certain grade point average

 Some staff members will insist that students who are gifted or who make high grades do not qualify for IEPs, as they are doing well in school- this was the case for me until I failed a math class due to not receiving large print or accessible materials in the classroom.
-The reverse can also be true, where IEP students are not expected to be gifted or make high grades, solely based on the fact that they have a disability.
-When accommodations are followed, IEP students can absolutely make high grades and be on the honor roll, as IEPs are designed to help students to reach their highest potential.
+The reverse can also be true, where IEP students are not expected to be gifted or get high grades, solely because they have a disability.
+When accommodations are followed, IEP students can absolutely make high grades, be on the honor roll, and take advanced classes, as IEPs are designed to help students to reach their highest potential.

 The case manager follows the student around

 Case managers have several students on their caseload, so they do not follow individual students around and check to see if their accommodations are being implemented or if a student remembered to turn in their homework.
 While I knew where to find my case manager if I needed them, they rarely showed up in my classes or otherwise made their presence known to other students, and my teachers didn’t talk to them unless there was a problem with implementing accommodations or if they were asked an IEP-related question.